UPPMAX/programming_formalisms/docs/pair_programming/README.md

 - Together, write down a shared answer on the GitHub project repository with path `learners/[a teammember's name]/pair_programming.md`
 - Upload the file to the GitHub repo.
-  Use the GitHub web interface if pushing is a problem!

 Questions: